yazid29/yazid29/README.md

 # Hello, I'm Ahmad Yazid Munif

 Currently I am a fresh graduate and have obtained a bachelor's degree in informatics engineering from Trunojoyo Madurese University.
-Throughout my studies till now, I've learned a lot more about software development, esp web-based software and dealing with data (databases).
+Throughout my studies till now, I've learned a lot more about software development, especially web-based software and dealing with data (databases).
 Python is my first language, exploring the front & back-end of the web.
 Currently I am interested in studying data analysis by looking at data that has now turned into a larger data set, so that a problem can be solved by finding patterns from the data, so that is a challenge for me.

 [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white&link=https://www.linkedin.com/in/ahmad-yazid-munif/)](https://www.linkedin.com/in/ahmad-yazid-munif/)